 Peter Thiel and Max Levchin founded PayPal in December 1998 under the name Confinity.
 Operating out of Silicon Valley, the idealistic vision of the company was one of a borderless currency, free from governmental controls.
 When venture capital funding combined with eBay transaction partnerships, PayPal quickly shot up to 1 million users after just 15 months [source: PayPal].

 However, PayPal's success quickly drew the attention of hackers, scam artists and organized crime groups, who used the service for frauds and money laundering.
 New security measures stemmed the tide of fraud and customer complaints, but government officials soon stepped in.
 Regulators and attorneys general in several states, including New York and California, fined PayPal for violations and investigated the company's business practices.
 Some states, such as Louisiana, banned PayPal from operating in their states altogether.
 PayPal has since received licenses that allow them to operate in these places [source: Jackson].

 Since 2002, PayPal has remained a steady leader in providing online transaction services.
-It expanded its services in the United States to include such features as debit cards for the account.
-By the end of 2011, PayPal was available in over 100 markets for transactions in 25 international currencies.
-This worldwide expansion has brought PayPal a little closer to that original idealistic vision from Thiel and Levchin [source: PayPal].
+It expanded its services in the United States to include such features as debit cards for its accounts.
+By 2019, PayPal had 277 million active users and was available in over 200 countries [source: PayPal].
+This worldwide expansion has brought PayPal a little closer to Thiel's and Levchin's original idealistic vision.

 In the next section, we'll learn about the different types of PayPal accounts.